Supporting as an Undergraduate Student

 How can undergraduate students support the strike?

-• Wear an “I <3 my TA” button!
+- Wear an “I <3 my TA” button!
 Support your TAs by showing them your solidarity.
-You can drop by the TSSU office in AQ 5129 to pick up a button.
+You can drop by Picket HQ to pick up a button.

 What are some of the problems faced by TSSU members?